 On the continent, the gradual emergence of modern states, from Prussia to Piedmont-Sardinia, unfolded within an imperial frame.
-The end of the Heiliges Römisches Reich Deutscher Nation (the Holy Roman Empire) in 1806 meant the beginning of the end of empires; at the same time, the torch of transcendental imperial universalism was picked up and carried until 1918, insofar as the Austrian-Hungarian Empire, the First and the Second French Empires/Republics, the German Reich of 1871 and the Ottoman and Russian Empires, all in different ways and with different degrees of intensity, considered themselves successors to the heritage of either the Western or the Eastern Roman Empire.
-In other words, the claim to a single, overarching, worldly authority, which was in principle universal and therefore boundaryless, has, together with the claim of the Church, been the most constant feature of Europe throughout its history.
-Clearly, the multiple homes of the universalist claim, as expressed from Russia to France, made this only a claim.
-In addition, it was a claim institutionally bound upon what, in contemporary parlance, is called 'multilevel governance', 25 as the very notion of empire implied conglomerate institutional and, indeed, constitutional formations operating on several levels.
-Recently rediscovered by political scientists, multilevel governance is therefore not a new thing, but rather has been a defining feature of Europe throughout its history.
+The end of the Heiliges Römisches Reich Deutscher Nation (the Holy Roman Empire) in 1806 meant the beginning of the end of empires at the same time as the torch of transcendental imperial universalism was picked up and carried on until 1918, in so far as the Austrian-Hungarian Empire, the First and the Second French empires/Republics, the German Reich of 1871, and the Ottoman and Russian empires, all in different ways and with different degrees of intensity, considered themselves the successors to the heritage of either the Western or the Eastern Roman Empire.
+In other words, the claim to a single, overarching, worldly authority which, in principle, was universal and therefore boundaryless, has, together with the claim of the Church, been the most constant feature of Europe throughout its history.
+Clearly, the multiple homes of the universalist claim, as expressed from Russia to France, made it into a mere claim.
+In addition, it was a claim which was institutionally bound upon what, in contemporary parlance, is called "multi-level governance", as the very notion of empire implied conglomerate institutional and, indeed, constitutional formations operating on several levels.
+Recently re-discovered by political scientists, multi-level governance is therefore not a new thing, but rather a defining feature of Europe throughout its history.

-24 For this argument, see Chris Thornhill, 'The Constitutionalization of Labour Law and the Crisis of National Democracy', in Poul F. Kjaer and Niklas Olsen (eds), Critical Theories of Crisis in Europe: From Weimar to the Euro (Rowman & Littlefield, 2016), 89-106.
+For this argument, see Chris Thornhill, "The Constitutionalization of Labour Law and the Crisis of National Democracy", in Poul F. Kjaer and Niklas Olsen (eds), Critical Theories of Crisis in Europe: From Weimar to the Euro, (Rowman and Littlefield, 2016), 89-106.